HaikuTeam/animator/QA.md

-I can select multiple elements and delete them without a crash I can undo a change to an element with a shadow and still instantiate/edit other elements I can undo several transform changes quickly and things don't break If my component has a playing time of more than `0`, undo/redo doesn't play the timeline I can create a keyframe in the timeline directly, change it, and undo the change I can create an keyframe with an expression in the timeline, change it, and undo the change I can instantiate a slice, undo, redo
+I can select multiple elements and delete them without a crash I can undo a change to an element with a shadow and still instantiate/edit other elements I can undo several transform changes quickly and things don't break When my component has a playing time of more than `0`, undo/redo doesn't play the timeline I can create a keyframe in the timeline directly, change it, and undo the change I can create an keyframe with an expression in the timeline, change it, and undo the change I can instantiate a slice, undo, redo